- Multifamily

 Financing Apartment Buildings

 The financing world changes at 5 units.
 You’re now in commercial territory.
-Understanding your multifamily mortgage financing options is critical before you start shopping for buildings.
+Understanding your multi-family mortgage financing options is critical before you start shopping for buildings.
+Learn about current multifamily mortgage rates to see what financing costs look like in today’s market.

 Commercial loans have different characteristics than residential mortgages: shorter terms (5-10 years typically), balloon payments requiring refinancing, rates based on property performance not just borrower credit, and debt service coverage ratio requirements.

 CMHC-insured financing may be available for qualifying properties, offering better rates and terms in exchange for meeting program requirements.
-Learn more about financing multifamily properties in Canada.
+Learn more about financing multifamily properties in Canada, or explore our detailed MLI Select guide for a comprehensive look at CMHC programs and apartment building financing.

 Use our MLI Select Calculator to estimate your maximum CMHC loan amount based on the building’s income and your target terms.